Skip to Content

 Relative child poverty rates by ethnic background, Scotland

-In the chart above, the population is split into only two groups - White-British and minority ethnic.
+In the chart above, the population is split into only two groups – White-British and minority ethnic.
 This means that we cannot see the difference between rates for different ethnicities.
 For most years, sample sizes have not been large enough to produce estimates for different groups by ethnicity.
-The most recent figures we have are the five-year child poverty estimates from 2015-20.
-The chart below shows these estimates.

-Glasgow is becoming more ethnically diverse, and a growing proportion of schoolchildren in Glasgow come from an ethnic minority.
+Glasgow is becoming more ethnically diverse, and a growing proportion of school children in Glasgow come from an ethnic minority.
 In 2019, 24% of pupils, or 16,600 pupils, were from an ethnic minority, an increase of 5,500 since 2012.
 This means that it is important in the Glasgow context to understand the higher risk of poverty that children from ethnic minority households face.

 Notes

-These data come from Scottish Government statistics.
-This page was updated in April 2023.
+This page was updated in December 2024.
 It will be updated when figures are next released.